hrhasson/python-crash-course/README.md

-# Python for high schoolers
+# Python crash-course for beginners
 A brief intro to python course based on [this undergrad-level astronomy python minicourse](https://github.com/jbchampagne/pythontutorials), plus a supplementary series of notebooks explaining filtering with Fourier transforms

 Please note that these notebooks were built to be run via Google Colaboratory, but they work just fine with jupyter notebooks.
 You can download these and upload them to Colab and use as intended, or open with Jupyter and just ignore the extra steps in the importing of files.

 ## Intro to Python course
-This directory has a 3-day introduction to python course for high-school-level students (no prior coding assumed).
+This directory has a 3-day introduction to python course intended for high-school-level students (no prior coding assumed).
 The course is quite condensed, but provides basic working understanding of handling data in python.
 Each day has interactive questions within the "lecture," so instructors should pause and let students work these problems individually or together as you go along.
 The solutions to these problems are in the "solutions" directory.

 2020:
 ---